-The image that guides my teaching of American Literature and Cultural Studies is a voyage.
+The image that guides my teaching of Literature and Cultural Studies is a voyage.
 It captures my conception of learning as a dynamic process where students are exposed to new ideas and analytical approaches that they can associate with previous knowledge and personal experiences.
 I see my role as a teacher as one where I support and encourage students to integrate the added insights of their learning journey into their reading, writing, and critical-thinking skills.

 The Power of Words and Images